-Stroll through Park Güell, Parc del Laberint d’Horta, and Montjuïc, sit on a bench, sip on some coffee from Onna Cafe (or Satan’s Coffee Corner or SKYE coffee co.
+Stroll through Park Güell, Parc del Laberint d’Horta, and Montjuïc.
+You can also sit on a bench, sip on some coffee from Onna Cafe, (or Satan’s Coffee Corner or SKYE coffee co.
 Some of the best coffee in Barcelona), and really enjoy your surroundings.

-Just remember that the more time you take to fully appreciate the architectural marvels before you, the more likely you are to have the best Barcelona vacation ever (Hopefully.
-I offer no money back guarantees).
+The more time you take to fully appreciate the architectural marvels around you, the more likely you are to enjoy ( and not just rush through) the time that you do have in Barcelona.

 After sprinting from one Gaudi architectural wonder to the next, I totally forget that Barcelona has some truly incredible beaches.

 So as an afterthought:

 I kind of rushed to the beach, sat for five minutes, and rushed back.
-Yeah, not one of the great Barcelona beach tips out there.
+Yeah, not one of the great Barcelona trip highlights.

-Make some time for to relax at the beach and not run through it as though you were ticking something off your to-do list.
+Take some time to relax at the beach and not run through it like you’re ticking something off your to-do list.

 Keep a close eye on your belongings while at the beach.
-Some of my friends have had their passports stolen because they left their bag on the bach while they were in the water (thank God that didn’t happen to me).
+Some of my friends have had their passports stolen because they left their bag on the beach while they were in the water.

 6. Pay Attention at Barcelona Airport

-So this tip is kind of embarrassing but whatever.
+So this is one of my more embarrassing Barcelona tips but whatever.

-I’ll sacrifice what little dignity I have left for the greater good.
+I’ll sacrifice what little dignity I have for the greater good.

 I was insanely early for my night flight because well, I have horrendous anxiety and if I don’t arrive like three hours early, I’ll have a panic attack.

 So I killed time by shopping and walking through the terminal.

-Finally, after what seemed like forever, it was about time to board so I strolled over to my terminal and prepared to board.
+Finally, after what seemed like forever, it was time to board my flight so I strolled over to my terminal and prepared to board.

 Or so I thought…

 I dashed upstairs, threw my bag through security, raced to the gate, and made it just in time.

-Wow, I get tired just reading that.
-So glad it was late at night and the airport was a veritable ghost town.
+So glad this happened late at night when the airport was a veritable ghost town.

-Anyway, the moral of the story is to always pay attention to signage in the airport.
+So pay attention to signage in the airport.
+And if you’re confused: